smaurice101/maadsbml/docs/source/index.rst

 .. note::

-   MAADSBML runs in a Docker Container for both MAC/Linux and Windows/Linux users.
+   MAADSBML (MAADS=Multi-Agent Accelerator for Data Science) runs in a Docker Container for both MAC/Linux and Windows/Linux users and accessed using a REST API using the MAADSBML Python Library.

 Contents
 --------